ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Introduction

-Moreover, all existing facial reaction generation approaches \cite{huang2018generating, huang2018generative,song2022learning,shao2021personality,nojavanasghari2018interactive,ng2022learning} train their models by directly pairing the input speaker behaviour with the corresponding listener real facial reaction (called GT facial reaction in this paper), \emph{i.e.,} all these models aim to reproduce the same facial reaction patterns.
-However, human facial reactions are often uncertain and varied \cite{song2023multiple,ng2022learning}, leading to an ill-posed machine learning problem where similar speaker behaviour inputs may correspond to different listener facial reaction labels in a dataset.
-This one-to-many problem (\textbf{Problem 2}) in dyadic interaction makes training reliable reaction generation models challenging.
+Moreover, almost all previous facial reaction generation approaches \cite{huang2018generating, huang2018generative,song2022learning,shao2021personality,nojavanasghari2018interactive,ng2022learning} shared a problematic training strategy, \emph{i.e.}, their training are achieved by directly pairing the input speaker behaviour with the corresponding listener's real facial reaction (called GT facial reaction in this paper).
+Since facial reaction generation is a 'one-to-many mapping' task, such 'one-to-one mapping' training strategies would cause an ill-posed machine learning problem where similar speaker inputs could paired with different listener facial reaction labels within a given dataset.
+This would theoretically undermine the feasibility of building reliable models (\textbf{Problem 2}) \cite{song2023multiple}.
+Consequently, most of these frameworks \cite{huang2018generating, huang2018generative,song2022learning,shao2021personality,nojavanasghari2018interactive} are constrained to generating a single facial reaction in response to each speaker behaviour.
+Although some recent models \cite{ng2022learning,jonell2020let} have partially overcame this limitation by generating different facial reactions from a single speaker behaviour input, these approaches failed to consider the \emph{appropriateness} of the generated facial reactions in a given conversational context (\textbf{Problem 3}).

-In this paper, we propose the first online multi-modal multiple appropriate facial reaction generation approach (called ReactFace) for generating multiple appropriate, diverse and synchronized facial reactions in response to each audio-visual speaker behaviour.
-To address the above problems, a \textbf{multiple-appropriate facial reaction generation strategy} and a \textbf{speaker-listener behavior synchronization module} are introduced.
-In summary, the main contributions of this paper are listed as follows: \begin{itemize} \item We propose the first multi-modal approach which generates multiple 'appropriate' facial reactions in response to a single speaker behaviour.
-It addresses the ill-posed one speaker behaviour-to-multiple appropriate facial reactions (\textbf{one-to-many}) problem by reformulating the task as a one-to-one problem, \emph{i.e.,} one speaker behaviour corresponds to one distribution representing all appropriate facial reactions.
-To the best of our knowledge, this is the first and only facial reaction generation approach that can address such ill-posed problem.